 Medicines are not normally given to stop diarrhoea to children under 12 years old.
 They sound attractive remedies but are unsafe to give to children, due to possible serious complications.
 However, you can give paracetamol or ibuprofen to ease a high temperature (fever) or headache.
-There is also a medicine called racecadotril available on prescription, which can be given to reduce the amount of fluid that is secreted into the gut.
-This will make the stool (faeces) more solid.
-It is used along with rehydration medicines.
-It can be used in babies and children from 3 months of age.
+See the separate leaflet called Diarrhoea Medicine for further information.

 If symptoms are severe, or continue (persist) for several days or more, a doctor may ask for a sample of the diarrhoea.
 This is sent to the laboratory to look for infecting germs (bacteria, parasites, etc).
 Sometimes an antibiotic or other treatments are needed, depending on the cause of the infection.